MalcolmMielle/Auto-Complete-Graph/README.md

 ## Description

-The goal of this porgram is described [in this blog post](https://malcolmmielle.wordpress.com/2017/08/07/using-emergency-maps-to-help-robots-save-you-in-emergencies/) and can be summarised by this sentence:
+The goal of this program is described [in this blog post](https://malcolmmielle.wordpress.com/2017/08/07/using-emergency-maps-to-help-robots-save-you-in-emergencies/) and can be summarized by this sentence:

 > a method to integrate an emergency map into a robot map, so that the robot can plan its way toward places it has not yet explored.